jennguyen1/nhuyhoa/_posts/2015-11-24-Nonlinear-Regression.md

 The value of $$\lambda$$ can be chosen via cross-validation.
 This method does not require the placements of knots.

 Rather than specifying $$\lambda$$, one can specify the effective degrees of freedom.
-The gerater the degrees of freedom, the more flexible the smoothing spline.
+The greater the degrees of freedom, the more flexible the smoothing spline.

 ## In R